vorov2/cabiria/readme.txt

-"Abyss of light", an interactive novel for INSTEAD (https://instead.hugeping.ru/) Discussion board: http://instead.syscall.ru/forum/viewtopic.php?id=1372 FOR INSTALL NOTES PLEASE SCROLL TO THE BOTTOM OF THE DOCUMENT
+"Abyss of light", an interactive novella for INSTEAD (https://instead.hugeping.ru/) Discussion board: http://instead.syscall.ru/forum/viewtopic.php?id=1372 FOR INSTALL NOTES PLEASE SCROLL TO THE BOTTOM OF THE DOCUMENT